Tramell Tillman

 Tramell Tillman (/tr@ˈmEl/ trə-MEL; born June 17, 1985) is an American actor.
 He is best known for his role as Seth Milchick in the Apple TV+ series Severance (2022–present), for which he became the first Black person and the first openly gay person to win the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He also portrayed Bill Metzger in the Marvel Cinematic Universe film Spider-Man: Brand New Day (2026).

 Early life and education

 Tillman was born in Washington, D.C., on June 17, 1985.
 His mother worked for the U.S. federal government, while his father worked for Amtrak.
-Tillman is the youngest of five siblings, and was raised Baptist in Largo, Maryland.
+Tillman is the youngest with five older siblings, and was raised Baptist in Largo, Maryland.

-Tillman attended Eleanor Roosevelt High School in Greenbelt, Maryland, and graduated in 2003.
-He was then enrolled at Xavier University of Louisiana in New Orleans as a pre-med student with plans to become an orthopedic surgeon; however, he did not enjoy it.
+Tillman attended Eleanor Roosevelt High School in Greenbelt, Maryland and graduated in 2003.
+He was then enrolled at Xavier University of Louisiana in New Orleans as a pre-med student with plans to become an orthopedic surgeon, but did not enjoy it.
 In 2005, after Hurricane Katrina hit New Orleans, Tillman's parents convinced him to transfer to Jackson State University, where he switched his major to mass communications.
 He graduated summa cum laude with a Bachelor of Science in 2008.
 In 2014, Tillman became the first African-American man to obtain a Master of Fine Arts in acting from the University of Tennessee.